top of page

 Fish:

-• Best For: Fish surfboards are excellent for smaller, mushier waves.
+• Fish surfboards are excellent for smaller, mushier waves.
 They are wide and flat, providing excellent speed and stability.
 Fish boards are a good choice for surfers looking to have fun in less powerful conditions.

 Funboard (Mini Malibu):